 2. Prepare your portfolio

 Next, you’ll need to create and polish up your web developer portfolio.
 Your portfolio is essentially a personal website that introduces you to potential employers, summarizes your skills and areas of expertise, showcases projects you’ve worked on, provides your contact details, and shares links to your GitHub projects and relevant social media profiles (e.g. LinkedIn).
 Some web development courses (like the CareerFoundry Full-Stack Program) will see you building your portfolio as part of the curriculum, so bear that in mind when choosing a course.
+If you want to see some examples to inspire you, we’ve collected 38 portfolio websites from pro developers in our guide.

 3. Gain some remote experience